isudhindra/JavaRestAssured/README.md

-Swagger Petstore API Tests (Cucumber - Rest Assured) -Sudhindra Immidi for Master card API test
+Swagger Petstore API Tests (Cucumber - Rest Assured)
 ======================================
 This is automation suite is designed to test the Swagger Pet store to search the pet available.